fixdauto/before_render/README.md

 ## Author
 Copyright (c) 2013 Nilesh Chaudhari, released under the MIT license.
-Plugin heavily based on Vladimir Penkin's rails3_before_render which in turn is based on before_filter for Rails 2 by Todd Willey.
-Updated by Todd Knarr to supersede the outdated version on RubyGems and to depend explicitly on Rails 5.x so it won't break with later versions, gem renamed to avoid collision with the outdated version.
+Plugin heavily based on Todd Knarr's rails5_before_render which is based on Vladimir Penkin's rails3_before_render which in turn is based on before_filter for Rails 2 by Todd Willey.
+Updated to supersede the outdated version on RubyGems and to depend explicitly on Rails 6.x so it won't break with later versions, gem renamed to avoid collision with the outdated version.